reevoo/sapience-rb/README.md

     class Base < Grape::API
       use Sapience::Extensions::Grape::Middleware::Logging, logger: Sapience[self]

-      # To log all requests even when no route was found try the following:
+      # To log all requests even when no route was found add the following:
       route :any, "*path" do
         error!({ error: "No route found" }, 404) end